matthewkeil/homodigit.us/README.md

 We need to set up our project for the gcloud sdk.
 We are creating a regional cluster for better availability because the nodes will be spread across different zones (ie data centers) so we need to set the compute/region, however if you are going with a zonal cluster you will want to set your compute/zone.
 The minimum number of nodes for a regional cluster is 3 so if you want less than that go with a zone based cluster.

+You will need an account with google because these are all billable services.
+Just for you, actually everyone you arent that special, they are giving away $300 of free credit to try out the platform and see if you like it.
+[Go here for it.](https://console.cloud.google.com/freetrial)

 [Fist things first, install gcloud](https://cloud.google.com/sdk/install) and while you are there poke around the commands a bit...
 If you are too busy for that you can

 read the settings for the next command 'gcloud config set' [here](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create)

 `gcloud config set project **PROJECT_NAME**`